top of page

 • If more seats are available than applicants, we accept all eligible children who applied during Open Enrollment.

 • If we have fewer seats available than applicants, a computerized lottery will take place to determine which students get a seat and which students are placed on the waiting list.
-The lottery will be run on Pi Day, March 14.

 • Admissions preferences can provide an advantage in the lottery.
 We urge parents to review them and learn if any apply to your child.
 The application form will give you the opportunity to claim any relevant admission preferences.